Sport in Israel: Softball

 The Israel Softball Association (fastpitch) was established in 1979 by a group of immigrants from North and South America.
-The Israel Softball Association is a registered Non Profit Organization which is recognized by the Sports Authorities in Israel and is a member of "Ayelet" - the Israeli Association of Non-Olympic Competitive Sports.
+The Israel Softball Association is a registered Non Profit Organization which is recognized by the Sports Authorities in Israel and is a member of "Ayelet" – the Israeli Association of Non-Olympic Competitive Sports.

 The activities conducted by the Israel Softball Association have assisted in the social integration of immigrants countrywide, and today its members also include many native Israelis.

 The Association consists of 10 men's teams Divided into A Pool and B Pool, 3 women's teams,21 junior boys teams and 4 junior girls teams.

 The Israeli National Teams represent the country in European Championships and other International Competitions.

-Water Polo
+Water polo

 Both men and women competed at the 2022 European Championships.
 By virture of its performance at the 2022 European Championships, the women's side qualified for the 2023 World Championships, being the first time the team will compete in this tournament.
 Israel will host the 2024 European Championships.

 Windsurfing

 Israeli windsurfer Gal Fridman won two Olympic medals, gold and bronze, and was inducted into the International Jewish Sports Hall of Fame.
 Israeli windsurfer Shahar Tzuberi won a bronze medal at the 2008 Olympic Games in Beijing.
 In March 2012, Israeli windsurfer Lee Korzits won the women's RS-X title in the Sailing World Championships for the third time in a row.
 Israeli windsurfer Katy Spychakov won a silver medal in the Women's 2019 RS:X World Championships, and was an U21 winner in the Women's 2019 RS:X World Championships.
+At the 2024 Summer Olympics, Tom Reuveny won the gold medal in the Men's iQFoil, and Sharon Kantor won the silver medal in the Women's IQ Foil.